-- (a) Tape door shut with masking tape. - (b) Use a 5/16" hex-head socket screwdriver to remove 2 screws that hold the top hinge to the cabinet. - (c) Lift hinge (and shim glued to it) straight up to free the hinge pin from the socket in the top of the door and set it aside, along with its screws. - Hinge away from cabinet and lift it to free its bottom socket from the hinge pin on the center hinge bracket.
+- (a) Tape door shut with masking tape. - (b) Use a 5/16" hex-head socket screwdriver to remove 2 screws that hold the top hinge to the cabinet. - (c) Lift hinge (and shim glued to it) straight up to free the hinge pin from the socket in the top of the door and set it aside, along with its screws. - aside, along with its screws.